culturing/poems/Poems/2026-03-16/01 L'amour n'est pas.md

 I hope you can find your way now.
 I will never forget you.
 L'amour n'est pas un long fleuve tranquille.
-But only the rapids allow us to heal.
+But it is the rapids that allow us to heal.